carlosgustavo/rocketseat-so-10/README.md

 # rocketseat-so-10
-Project inspired by the Omnistack 10 rocketseat week, application was developed with Back End in Node.js, Front End in React.js, NoSQL database in MongoDB Atlas.
+Project inspired by the Omnistack 10 rocketseat week, application was developed with Back End in Node.js, Front End in React.js, NoSQL Database in MongoDB Atlas.